 Good Neighbor Firefighter Safety Program

-State Farm will also provide one-year NVFC memberships to the first 2,000 eligible applicants to give them access to all the benefits the NVFC offers.
+State Farm will also again provide one-year NVFC memberships to the first 2,000 eligible applicants to give them access to the full range of NVFC benefits.
 Learn more about what’s included with NVFC membership here.

 Criteria